Building bridges to re-connect cut-off communities in Pakistan

 - Part of:

-- Case studies, Health in developing countries, Education in developing countries, Economic growth in developing countries, Hunger and malnutrition in developing countries, Women and girls in developing countries, and Pakistan
+- Case studies, Health in developing countries, Women and girls in developing countries, Hunger and malnutrition in developing countries, Economic growth in developing countries, Education in developing countries, and Pakistan

 New bridges replace those destroyed either by the conflict in 2009 or the devastating floods in 2010